yigitcukuren/mago/docs/tools/linter/rules/clarity.md

 ---
-title: Clarity Rules
+title: Clarity rules
+outline: [2, 3]
 ---

-# Clarity Rules
+# Clarity rules

 This document details the rules available in the `Clarity` category.

-## Available Rules

 | Rule | Code |
 | :--- | :---------- |